It began with my good friend insisting I listen to the book on CD, “Flags of our Fathers.”

 These Japanese dog tags are in my friend’s possession.
 As you see from the note, his grandfather found them on a beach in the Pacific after a World War II battle.
 And my friend let me hold them.
 HOLD THEM.
 Actual Japanese dog tags from what I assume were fallen Japanese soldiers.

 I am not writing with any political views.
 I am sharing these pictures as a piece of significant world history.
 Holding these dog tags took my breath away, for many many reasons.
 The history of what I held in my hands was truly overwhelming, to say the least.

 A very special thanks to my friend and BB, for letting me share these pictures.

 If you know anyone who can translate these tags or tell more about them, can you please post below?
-I am particularly interested in what the canadian pharmacy viagra generic tag was used for.
+I am particularly interested in what the generic viagra 100mg exporters tag was used for.
 The history of these pieces leaves me speechless.